-COLOMBO: Sri Lanka has less than a day's worth of left, the energy minister said Sunday, with public transport grinding to a halt as the country's economic crisis deepened.
+COLOMBO: Sri Lanka has less than a day's worth of fuel left, the energy minister said Sunday, with public transport grinding to a halt as the country's economic crisis deepened, reports AFP.

 Petrol and diesel queues snaked through the capital for kilometres, though most pumping stations have been without fuel for days.

-"The next petrol shipment is expected between the 22nd and 23rd (of July)," Wijesekera told reporters in Colombo, reports AFP.
+"The next petrol shipment is expected between the 22nd and 23rd (of July)," Wijesekera told reporters in Colombo.

 Most shops were closed Sunday, with the situation expected to worsen when banks and offices reopen on Monday.